mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 Your outcome, in that case, would be the list as above, minus Patient L.

-### What to consider while you are curating?

-* Is your data representative of your domain in production?
-    * Are typical lengths of text covered?
-    Consider seeing the distribution of the texts you collected in step #1:
-    * Is there good coverage of the vocabulary in your data?
-(E.g. does a percentage of your users employ very distinct abbreaviations the rest do not use?)
-    * Is there any seasonality in your data?
-    For example, in the patient information example above: could that group of people who use a specific vocabulary only come in during internships in the Summer?
-Were you collecting examples from those dates?
-    * Are all your users represented in your data?
-    Beware of only choosing samples from one or two of your users.
-You could find that the model you select fails miserably when, in production, it needs to work for everyone.
-* Are there enough samples?
-See the comment above.
-* Are you selecting examples of all difficulties?
-Be careful not to only choose examples that are either easy or hard to summarize, you want examples of all types.
-* Could you be cheating?
-If your data was involved in the training or fine-tuning of any of the models you are evaluating, do make sure only new, unseen data is present in the evaluation dataset.
-Following the exam analogy, allowing samples to be shared between training and evaluation is similar to slipping a student a list of right answers before the exam (learn more about data leakage here).
-* Do you have quality ground truth?

 ### 3. Annotate (optional in Lumigator, but very strongly encouraged)

 Feel free to start with the format you feel most comfortable with.
 At the end of this final step, you will need to